mooniker/gieok/readme.md

 _Project Gieok_ ("ghee uhk") is a [memory/concentration card game](https://en.wikipedia.org/wiki/Concentration_(game)) implemented in CSS/SASS and JavaScript/jQuery with semantic HTML as a two-day [assignment](https://github.com/ga-dc/project1) for students at [General Assembly](https://generalassemb.ly/washington-dc)'s [Web Development Immersive program](https://generalassemb.ly/education/web-development-immersive) in Washington, D.C.

-All visual elements and animations are handled in CSS and HTML.
+All visual elements and animations/transitions are handled in CSS and HTML.
 JavaScript administers the business logic, updates stats to the HTML, and toggles elements' classes on click events.
-No images are used (other than the external image used for the Github ribbon).
+No images are used.

 See the [demo hosted here on Github](http://mooniker.github.io/gieok/).

+# Cards

+The default card set are _hanja_ (Chinese logograms) that correspond to some basic elements, but the game can be modified to accept custom text cards in a JSON format.

 ## CSS